 The fresh, strong print on them and a quick look at the getter – in a split second, everything was clear as day to me.
 I did not mean to be rude, so I told him that it seemed to me that maybe they were not original.
 He smiled winningly and turned off the preamplifier, poured more wine, carefully took out the tubes, turned them and pointed to the diamond bottom with a smile from tooth to tooth.

 Usually people are pretty cheer after the second bottle of an excellent wine.
 This time it was not the case.
 After my short explanation why they were not genuine, supported by irrefutable facts, my host looked sunken.
 A serious man with a serious business was seriously nervous.
-I felt a little sorry for him, so a few days later I invited him for a coffee near my company and gave him as a gift a pair of genuine DB – not NOS, but a low noise, balanced pair with lot of life.
+I felt a little sorry for him, so a few days later I invited him for a coffee near my company and gave him as a gift a pair of genuine DB (Diamond Bottom) – not NOS, but a low noise, balanced pair with lot of life.
 A SMS arrived few days later –“Finally nirvana!”

 The fact is that all my life I have watched the world of tube music magic from a slightly different angle than most audiophiles.
 I have never been interested in sound just as sound, but in how the differences in the construction of vacuum tubes affect it.
 Examining all the details of internal construction of different tubes for the past 30-ish years, I acquired a routine to assess in a few seconds the type and the manufacturer in question.
 For most of other audiophiles, especially those with not-so-long path into tube rolling, that is a real enigma.
 The enigma turns into a nightmare as soon as they become proud owners of a “genuine” Telefunken ECC83 DB.
 Since several years ago, there is a cheap way to fake TFK embossed logo on the base of the tube using laser machines.
 (Of course, the faking does not end at the ECC83, there is a plenty of room for other preamplifier dual triodes and output tubes and I will try to write specific articles for most of them when I find free time.)

 The variations in types and many tiny details, the early outsourcing of Telefunken, a great similarity with EI ECC83 tubes and the soaring demand for these real gems open a huge space for manipulation of resourceful resellers.
 The reputation of Telefunken ECC83 as a “dream tube” opened them an easy way to earn nicely on fake rebranded tubes in a relatively short period, selling through eBay and other digital platforms.
 All this, plus the painful experience of my new friend, prompted me to write this page about the types of Telefunken’s ECC83.
-If you want to buy something that has not been produced for half a century, something that has not even been talked about until 15-20 years ago, you have to make a little effort and learn something before bidding and buying.
+If you want to buy something that has not been produced for half a century, something that has not even been talked about until 15-20 years ago, you have to make a little effort and learn something before bidding and bu

 The facts about ECC83 and a short type classification